Mammograms, Breast Cancer, and Me – Part 1

 Friday, I washed and packed and got a new (Les's old) iPad ready to take with me on the trip so I could use Scrivener (program for writers) and update my websites without having to lug my laptop along.

 Saturday, I spent several hours being interviewed by one of my daughters-in-law about various things related to my adoption and my life.
 Then I finished packing and watered my indoor plants.

 Sunday, we got up at 4:00 a. m. and Son #3 drove us to the airport so we could fly to Newfoundland, the only province we hadn't visited.

-Although I couldn't forget about the biopsy altogether (mostly because I was black and blue and it hurt!), I managed to pretty well ignore the reason for the biopsy and its possible results.
-I've always known that God is with me (see the memoir I'm currently writing for the reasons), and I knew that whatever happened, he and I could handle it.
+Although I couldn't forget about the biopsy altogether (mostly I was black and blue and it hurt!), I managed to pretty well ignore the reason for the biopsy and its possible results.
+I've always known that God is with me (see the memoir I'm currently writing for the reason), and I knew that whatever happened, He and I could handle it.